Legal Processes

 Certified Mediator

-Theresa is a Certified Family Financial Mediator.
-In this position, she serves as a neutral third party to help parties develop an amicable resolution of negotiation through the Mediation Process.
+Theresa and Deborah are Certified Family Financial Mediators.
+In this position, the Certified Mediator serves as a neutral third party to help parties develop an amicable resolution of negotiation through the Mediation Process.

 Arbitrator

-Theresa is a Family Law Arbitrator.
-In this role, Theresa serves as a neutral third party decision maker to help parties resolve their family law claims without the need of entering a courtroom and avoid the time, expense, and stress of contentious litigation.
+Theresa and Deborah are Family Law Arbitrators.
+In this role, the Arbitrator serves as a neutral third party decision maker to help parties resolve their family law claims without the need of entering a courtroom and avoid the time, expense, and stress of contentious litigation.

 Collaborative Law is a unique, multi-disciplinary approach to resolve family law matters without court intervention.
 Each of our attorneys can assist clients that choose the Collaborative Law Process to address their legal needs.